antrea-io/antrea/docs/antrea-network-policy.md

 represent IP CIDRs or select other ClusterGroups.
 A parent ClusterGroup can select different types of ClusterGroups (Pod/Service/CIDRs), but as mentioned above, it cannot select a ClusterGroup that has childGroups itself.
+- A ClusterGroup cannot be set with `namespaces` field.

 **spec**: The ClusterGroup `spec` has all the information needed to define a cluster-wide group.